CCI-DA/SQL_challenge/README.md

 > <https://8weeksqlchallenge.com/>

 ### Setup and Tools
-> 1. Developed using Visual Studio Code (VSC)
+> 1. Developed using Visual Studio Code (VS Code).
+> 2. Written in Transact-SQL (T-SQL).
-> 2. Connected to SQL Server through SQL Server Management Studio (SSMS)
+> 3. Connected to SQL Server through SQL Server Management Studio (SSMS).
-> 3. Version controlled with GitHub
+> 4. Version control managed with GitHub.

 ### How to Run
 > 1. Open the .sql files in Visual Studio Code or SSMS.